SoumayaTmane/Hotel_Sentiments/README.md

   - **Numeric vs. numeric**: Scatter plot using `longitude`, `latitude`, and `reviews.rating` (location on the plane; color encodes rating).
   - **Numeric vs. categorical**: Box plots for `categories × reviews.rating` and `city × reviews.rating`.
   - **Categorical vs. categorical**: Stacked bar charts for `categories × province` and `city × province`.

+  ## Soumaya’s Update:
+  Rating reviews Distribution--> Confirms the general trend of our data.
+Takeaway: This plot  shows the common positive skew in review data, meaning 5 and 6-star ratings dominate the dataset.Top 20 Hotel Names Entity Bias.
+Checks if a few hotels account for most of our data.
+Takeaway: The top 20 hotels will  show a heavy imbalance, with the first few entities having significantly more data points than the rest (The Alexandrian Collection). #3 Top 20 cities--> Identifies specific urban areas driving the data volume.
+Takeaway: This shows which cities are most represented (Alexandria and Virginia Beach).
+Top 20 Provinces--> Critical for testing our West Coast/Midwest assumptions.
+Takeaway: This plot reveals the true geographic concentration.
+The top states are: CA, VA, and Texas.